 - Adults: $6.50

-- Your admission covers both indoor and outdoor areas (May–August)
+- Admission covers both indoor and outdoor areas (May–August)

 ✅ Insider Tips:

-- The wave ball pool is unlike anything else in Utah County — the giant red ball at the end of the pool controls wave size, and kids are mesmerized by it
+- The wave ball pool is unlike anything else in Utah County — the giant red ball controls wave size

-- You get TWO pools for one price — that's exceptional value
+- You get TWO pools for one price — exceptional value

 - Kids must be 48" to ride the big slides, or go with someone older

-- Indoor pools are open year-round, making this a great option in spring and fall when outdoor pools are closed
+- Indoor pools are open year-round — great for spring and fall

 - Download the Provo Parks and Recreation app to make reservations